 The ACS State Attorneys General Project develops, collects, and disseminates legal resources highlighting and examining the authority and actions of state attorneys general in key policy areas.
 This page collects resources related to voting rights.

-Office of the Attorney General, State of Nevada, Right to Vote Restored (Oct.
-11, 2019)
+Office of the Attorney General, Right to Vote Restored (Oct.
+11, 2019).

 Information for formerly incarcerated persons regarding the restoration of their voting rights.

 Guidance regarding what election officials in New Hampshire can and cannot do to facilitate voting during the ongoing public health emergency, presented in Q&A format.

 Attorney General Gordan J. MacDonald, Memorandum to New Hampshire Election Officials RE: Election Operations during the COVID-19 Public Health Crisis (Aug.
 20, 2020).